New York

 Ballot Notice and Cure Process

-The deadline to cure (correct) your absentee/mail ballot is November 12, 2024, or seven business days after the notification of a rejected ballot is mailed, whichever is later.
+The deadline to cure (correct) your absentee/mail ballot is seven business days after the notification of a rejected ballot is mailed or until 5pm on the seventh day after the election, whichever is later.
 If an error is found with your ballot, an election official will notify you of the issue by mail, phone, or email.
 The notice will include the necessary information and instructions to make the correction.
 You can track the status of your ballot using your state’s online tool

 If you voted an affidavit ballot, the Board of Elections will check its records, and your vote will be counted if you are indeed eligible to vote and are at the correct poll site.
 If not, you will receive a notice that you are not eligible, along with a registration application for future elections.